-- Assuring that unassigned fund balance, stabilization funds, and other funding requirements reach their appropriate levels, based on periodic review of capital needs (see #s 4 & 5 below); - b.
-Increasing service levels or other operational expenses; - c.
-Leveling the tax rate.
+- a.
+Assuring that unassigned fund balance, stabilization funds, and other funding requirements reach their appropriate levels, based on periodic review of capital needs (see #s 4 & 5 below); - b. c.
+Increasing service levels or other operational expenses; - b.c.
+Leveling, or if possible, decreasing the tax rate, and only after these three priorities are met; - c.
+Increasing service levels or other operational expenses